New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Some consequences and applications of our results

-\subsubsection{Application to Hausdorff measure}
+\subsection{Application to Hausdorff measure}

-First of all, note that the previous uniqueness theorem does not apply easily to all closures of bounded opens of $\mathbf{R}^n$.
-Indeed, if $C$ is a non-null Cantor set and $O$ is its complement in $[0;1]$, $O$ is open with a non-null boundary.
-Consequently, there are problems to write $\overline{O}$ as the union of a homogeneous set ($O$ could suit because the opens of numeric spaces are homogeneous) with an intrinsically null set ($Fr(O)$ does not suit at all).
+Finding a general link between our probabilities and Hausdorff measures of compact sets of finite dimensional numeric spaces is a difficult question.

-However, considering a compact set $K$ satisfying the conditions of the theorem, if the Hausdorff measure $dh^{\alpha}$ of this compact is finite and non-zero, our theorem shows that $\mu_K$ and $\frac{dh^{\alpha}}{ dh^{\alpha}(K)}$ equal.
-To show that, it is enough to prove that $ dh^{\alpha} $ is uniform on homogeneous sets, which can be shown using partial isometries and a double inequality.
+However, considering a compact set $K$ satisfying the conditions of one of our uniqueness theorems, and assuming that the Hausdorff measure $dh^{\alpha}$ of this compact is finite and non-zero, our theorem shows that $\mu_K$ and $\frac{dh^{\alpha}}{ dh^{\alpha}(K)}$ equal.
+To show that, it is enough to prove that $ dh^{\alpha} $ is strongly isometrically compatible, which raises no problem.
+More generally, that proves that under such hypothesis, the normalized Hausdorff measure is the unique strongly isometrically compatible probability on $K$.

-Hence, our measure is linked with Hausdorff measure.
-One can see here an interest of our construction : building a Hausdorff measure can be difficult, since the Hausdorff dimension is not needed to be a real number.
+Hence, our measure is often linked with Hausdorff measure.
+One can see here an interesting point of our construction: building a Hausdorff measure can be difficult, since the Hausdorff dimension is not necessarily a real number.
 It can be some kind of function, as can be seen in \cite{contrex}.
 Consequently, defining a probability measure using the Hausdorff process can be very difficult, and showing that it is always possible appears to be out of range.
-Our construction shows that a topologically compatible measure exists when the space is metric compact.
+Our construction shows that a metrically compatible measure exists when the space is metric compact.
 This result is relevant in this context.